e-n-0/Simple-Updater/README.md

 |OnDownloadProgressChanged | `long TotalBytesDownloaded`<br>`float percent`| Event triggered each time the download progress changed
 | OnStatusChanged | `int code` | Event triggered when the status of the updater change

 > In the JAVA version you need to create a class and implement the `SimpleUpdaterEvents` class to it.
-You need also to add this class to listeners of `SimpleUpdater` Object with `updater.addListener(yourEventClass)`.<br>Check the JAVA example project for more information.
+Create an instance of this class and add it to listeners of `SimpleUpdater` Object with `updater.addListener(yourEventClassObject)`.<br>Check the JAVA example project for more information.

 ### Status code